Ordinances Article X—Registration and Voting

 3.1 Regular Elections

 Persons may be nominated for regular election offices by filing, or having filed, a certificate of nomination with the Board on or before the second Monday in April preceding the regular election, in accordance with the Charter.
-A list of those nominated for Mayor or Councilor prior to March 1 will be included in the March Town Bulletin.
-A final list of those meeting qualifications for office and nominated for Mayor or Council by the April deadline will be included in a notice mailed in April to Town residents at least two weeks prior to the elections.
+A list of those nominated for Mayor or Councilor prior to March 1 will be posted on the Town website and included in the March Town Bulletin.
+A final list of those meeting qualifications for office and nominated for Mayor or Council by the April deadline will be included in a notice posted on the Town website and mailed in April to Town residents at least two weeks prior to the elections.

 3.2 Special Elections